wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_walletpassphrasechange.md

 ---
-title: btg:walletpassphrasechange \[POST\] {disallowed}
+title: btg:walletpassphrasechange  {disallowed} - Bitcoin Gold
-description: Changes the wallet passphrase from ‘oldpassphrase’ to ‘newpassphrase’.
+description: Example code for the btg:walletpassphrasechange  {disallowed} json-rpc method. Сomplete guide on how to use btg:walletpassphrasechange  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters